Acellera/acegen-open/README.md

 ### Integration of custom models

-We also encourage users to integrate their own models into AceGen.
+We also encourage users to integrate their own models into ACEGEN.

 A detailed guide on integrating custom models can be found in this [tutorial](tutorials/adding_custom_model.md).